mossbanay/Psychology-3-4/Glossary.md

 Retrieval is the process of locating and recovering the stored information from memory so that we are consciously aware of it.

+### Retrieval cue

+A retrieval cue is any stimuli that assists in the process of locating information stored in memory.

+### Retrieval failure theory

+Retrieval failure theory suggests that memories become inaccessible due lack of correct cues that lead to the information stored in LTM.

 ### Retrograde amensia
 ##### See also amnesia